 Catch and Release

 In a community of fisherman, it is not surprising that the concept of catch and release seems ridiculous.
 Farmers don’t catch and release their tomatoes.
-But if the the sport fishing industry is going to thrive, fishermen need to be judicious about what fish they kill.
-It is illegal in Mexico to commercially fish for marlin and sailfish.
-When a sport fisherman catches one, some Mexican captains will happily snap a souvenir photo and safely release it; others will routinely kill it and throw it like log wood into the stern of the boat.
+But if the sport fishing industry is going to thrive, fishermen need to be judicious about what fish they kill.
+It is illegal in Mexico to commercially fish formarlin and sailfish.
+When a sport fisherman catches one, a few Mexican captains will happily snap a souvenir photo and safely release it; most others will routinely kill it and throw it like log wood into the stern of the boat.
 When they get back to shore, they typically will sell the catch to a restaurant where it ends up in tacos.
 Sometimes the tourist/fisherman has to be forceful and insist at the outset that billfish are to be safely released.